jodyphelan/TBProfiler/README.md

 This repository contains a complete rewrite of the [web version of TBProfiler](http://tbdr.lshtm.ac.uk), described [here](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-019-0650-x).
 It allows the use of profiling through a command line interface and contains some additional functionality such as the ability to process minION data.

-The pipeline aligns reads to the H37Rv reference using bowtie2, BWA or minimap2 and then calls variants using SAMtools.
+The pipeline aligns reads to the H37Rv reference using bowtie2, BWA or minimap2 and then calls variants using bcftools.
 These variants are then compared to a drug-resistance database.
 We also predict the number of reads supporting drug resistance variants as an insight into hetero-resistance \(not applicable for minION data\)

 ### Using TBProfiler in your work